haokeyingxiao/haoke/adr/2020-11-06-creating-events.md

 ## Context

-Events throughout Shopware are quite inconsistent.
+Events throughout Haoke are quite inconsistent.
 It is not defined which data it must or can contain.
 This mainly depends on the domain where the events are thrown.